thomas-barthelemy/thomas-barthelemy.github.io/_posts/2014-07-25-brand-identity-guidelines.markdown

 ---
 layout:     post
 title:      "Creating a Brand Identity: Guidelines"
-subtitle:   "This post is a summarized compilation of resources and personal experiences on creating a successful brand identity which usually get an impact far beyond most peoples understanding."
+subtitle:   "This post is a summarized compilation of resources and personal experiences on creating a successful brand identity which usually gets an impact far beyond common beliefs."
 date:       2014-07-25 12:00:00
 author:     "Thomas Barthelemy"
 redirect_to: